The Scriptures Inspired

 c.
 Physical.
 Isaiah 43:4, 5; Matt.
 8:17; 1 Peter 2:24.

 d.
 Financial.
 3 John 1:2; Mal 3:10-11; Luke 6:38; 2 Cor.
 9:6-10, Deut.
 28:1-14.

 Jesus is coming again to gather His Saints to Heaven, who are watching, eagerly waiting for His return and living holy and pleasing lives to the Lord separated from the world.

 (1 Cor.
 15: 51-52; 1 Thess.
 4:16-17; 2 Thess.
 2:1; Heb 9:28, Heb 12:14, Matt 5:8, Luke 21:36)

 The Lake of Fire

-Those who have not accepted the redemptive work of Jesus Christ will suffer eternal separation from the Godhead.
+Those who do not know the Lord and having not accepted the redemptive work of Jesus Christ on the cross, will suffer eternal separation from the Godhead.
 The devil and his angels, the beast and the false prophet, and anyone whose name was not found written in the book of life, shall be consigned to everlasting punishment in the lake of fire that burns with brimstone.
 This is the second death, the lake of fire.
 (Rev. 19:20; 20:10-15)